Budget travel the famous Marrakech Medina

 The Marrakech Medina is a densely packed, walled medieval city dating to the Berber Empire, with maze-like alleys where thriving souks (marketplaces) sell traditional textiles, pottery, and jewelry.
 A symbol of the city, and visible for miles, is the Moorish minaret of 12th-century Koutoubia Mosque. – Source google.
 Want a history lesson on the Marrakech Medina?… Check out: History of Marrakech

-The main square: Jemaa el-Fnaa
+The main square of the Marrakech medina: Jemaa el-Fnaa

-The main square will serve as your main point in the Marrakech Medina.
+The main square Jemaa el-fnaa will serve as your main point in the Marrakech Medina.
 It’s where everything starts, access points and entrances to the souks, palace’s, mosques, restaurants, cafes, ATM’s and will be your reference point to get your bearings.

 TIP: head to one of the terrace cafes to get an oversight of the Jemaa el-Fnaa square.
 Draw a mental map in your head of where things are and use it as a navigation tool.
 Or simply use google maps.